 Windows, external doors and joinery

 Repair category 1

-Notes There is a minor split section noted to the timbers to the kitchen window.
+Notes There is a loose handle noted to the shower room window however the windows generally appeared in fair working order.
+It is advised a precautionary test of all the windows is undertaken.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.